shjh3117/UE_CelLit/README.md

-A personal project exploring stylized rendering.
+An individually developed project focusing on stylized rendering.
  This content has been translated by AI.
 Please understand any potential contextual ambiguity.

 # **Custom stylized shader plugin for Unreal Engine 5**